 The trees don’t appear to care.
 It’s not that they aren’t impacted by the decisions government makes.
-They clearly have more important things to do that never required evolving the kind of thinking center humans have.
+They have more important things to do that don’t require evolving the kind of thinking centers humans have.
 They stand in one place breathing, making shade, providing shelter from the rain.
 This comes in handy for me today.
-After making one really drippy sketch on the trail I find a dry spot under a lush tree, sit down and make some more sketches on reasonably dry paper.
+After making one really drippy sketch on the trail I find a dry spot under a lush tree, sit down and make some more sketches on dry paper.

 It is strange that someone as educated as a judge wouldn’t take the high-road, wouldn’t admit to drinking too much to remember all of his actions, wouldn’t own the obvious disrespects he expressed in his year-book.
-I could forgive someone who engaged in ill-repute during high-school and college if they apologized, demonstrated how their understanding of women’s humanity has since evolved, publicly denounced the social structures that allowed such barbarism and expressed gratitude to feminists for diligently moving us all forward into a more just society.
+I could forgive someone who engaged in ill-repute during high-school and college if they apologized, demonstrated how their understanding of women’s humanity has since evolved and denounced the social structures that allowed such barbarism while expressing gratitude to feminists for diligently moving us all forward.

-I just received my voter’s pamphlet, I hope you are registered and planning to vote.
+I hope you are registered and planning to vote.
 In the meantime we could consider our other suits in life.
-How we can be honest about our wrongs to evolve a more sophisticated thinking center, how we can breathe and provide shade for each other.
+How we can be honest about our wrongs to evolve a more sophisticated thinking center.
+How we can breathe and provide shade for each other.

-I went to the arboretum this morning just after sunrise, above the shadowy deciduous trees the evergreens stood glowing green-gold in the light as the crows flew over in black-gold wings, the robins chuckled, and a morning dove flew quietly into the maple.
+Above the shadowy deciduous trees the evergreens stand glowing green-gold in the light as the crows fly over in black-gold wings, the robins chuckle, and a morning dove flies quietly into the maple.

 I feel unusually content as I walk down the slope toward the flames of trees in yellow leaves.
 The ground feels soft, as if this is the one place in the world I am invited to be in right now, that there is one specific place I belong in each moment but I am rarely there except this morning.

-I walk to the Tupelo trees, my Autumn favorite.
-They are sporting a few red leaves already.
-I would love to come everyday to watch them turn.
-If I had a bucket list the one thing I would put on it would be to take the entire Autumn off, to wander around all day admiring trees changing colors.
+I walk to the Tupelo trees.
+They are sporting a few red leaves already and I would love to come everyday to watch them turn.

-I walk along the Maple Trail listening to a northern flicker and a stellar jay.
-I sit down on a bench for a while basking in this surprise contentment.
-It is amazing how much I wear myself out just trying to live a genuine life.
-I once met a woman who had lived for years at an ashram in India; she thought humans would do well to give up the idea that living a life of joy and peace should be easy.
+Along the Maple Trail I listen to a northern flicker and a stellar jay then sit down on a bench to bask in this contentment.
+I really wear myself out trying to live a genuine life which seems ironic but I once met a woman who had lived for years at an ashram in India; she thought humans would do well to give up the idea that living a life of joy and peace should be easy.

-I think of all the trees and plants and wonder what it feels like to grow—is it ever uncomfortable?
+All the trees and plants grow and blossom and fruit—is it ever uncomfortable?
 Does it strain their peace in spring to produce so much new fiber in such a short period of time?
-Perhaps they enjoy the tumult because they trust it is their nature.
+Or so they enjoy the tumult.

-I sit down in the Beech Grove to do another study and decide to cast off the unfortunate ideas I acquired while trying to be enlightened in my 20s—that making an effort to develop my own life is contrary to living a peaceful and meaningful life.
+I sit down in the Beech Grove to do draw again and decide to cast off the unfortunate ideas I acquired while trying to be enlightened—that making an effort to grow my own life is contrary to living a peaceful life.

-It’s not natural to live like it’s Autumn year-round, the trees know.
-In Sprig they surrender to the hard work of making leaves and when Summer yields to the Autumn chill they surrender to the delicate task of letting them all go, each landing in the exact place it has been invited to rest.
-Perhaps I will find more humility in doing the tremendous work needed to be successful with my inborn talents than I have smugly settling for a less turbulent mediocrity.
+The trees know.
+In Spring they surrender to the hard work of making leaves and when Summer yields to the Autumn chill they surrender to the delicate task of letting them all go, each landing in the exact place it has been invited to rest.
+Perhaps there is more humility in admitting one wants to live this tumult of life instead of merely transcending it.

 Tuesday morning in the arboretum the juncos are busy collecting food off the ground occasionally chasing each other into the bushes.
 The firs and larches are filled with their calls alongside chestnut-backed chickadees, a brown creeper, stellar jay, song sparrow and a nuthatch.
 I can’t tell you if it was a red-breasted or a white-breasted nuthatch because I’m just learning the songs and I haven’t spotted the bird to see.

-There is a song in the trees that I am not sure of, it could easily be juncos but I want to catch someone in my binoculars singing it to know for sure, unfortunately my neck hurts after extra shifts waiting tables and I’m unusually fatigued.
+There is another song in the trees that I am not sure of, it could easily be juncos but I want to catch someone in my binoculars singing it to know for sure.
 I sit on the grass far enough from the trees to be able to look into them without craning my neck and soon thereafter settle into a nap without having solved the mystery.

-I’m supposed to be sketching the beech trees and getting familiar with the grove in an existentially deep way so that my next painting can also be existentially deep.
+I came to sketch the beech trees.
 Instead I want to soak up the sun in the meadow and maybe cry a little for it being the time of year my father died, for all the tiny things going awry in life, the large things going awry in society, and the grand conflict of wanting to be a human who has a retirement plan and follows their passion and helps humanity and lives a simple, earthy life.

-The wind picks up and it’s cold like it came in off a snowy mountain slope and just thinking about being in the mountains makes me so happy I feel like it’s ok if this moody nap in the grass is the last thing I accomplish.
-It reminds me of my back-up retirement plan which is to wander off into the woods just before senility sets in.
-It probably won’t come to that but the option gives me an unexpected peace when I start fretting about the future.
+The wind picks up and it’s cold like it came in off a snowy mountain slope and just thinking about being in the mountains makes me so happy I feel like it’s ok if this moody nap in the grass is the only thing I accomplish.
+Ever.

-I sit down in the Beech grove to draw.
+Eventually I haul myself off the grass toward the Beech grove where I sit down to draw.
 There are not as many bird songs here so I sit and listen to the sound of Beech nuts falling into the cover of dried leaves on the ground—some of them opened like woody stars—and the sound of the green leaves above fluttering against each other in the late summer wind.
-It is a song that holds all the love of the cold mountains, the preciousness of life and another mystery I cannot decipher.
+It is a song that holds all the love of the cold mountains, the preciousness of life and other undecipherable mysteries.

 At night back in my little camp a bat flew past, lurching after bugs with amazing speed and grace.
 It made dozens of laps through the area, passing above or alongside me each time.
 Where did this bat spend the day, I wondered enjoying its erratic shadowy presence, trusting its own blind technology to not collide with me even as I moved about to brush my teeth and change into soft fleece for a cozy night in the hammock.